PurblePlace2323/juniorscientist/README.md

 The site does not collect user data.
 It is only a document and keeps record of my status till now.
-Last update to the site was on- 30-05-2024 Time:11:04 AM Dark mode and effects were added.
+Last update to the site was on- 30-05-2024 Time:11:04 AM Fun things were added.
+JavaScript and CSS by Chat-GPT.